The Air Force

-The Air Force is the fifth album by Xiu Xiu.
-It was released on September 12, 2006, and is produced by Greg Saunier of Deerhoof, who also performs on the album with band members Caralee McElroy and Jamie Stewart.
+The Air Force is the fifth studio album by Xiu Xiu.
+It was released on September 12, 2006 and was produced by Greg Saunier of Deerhoof, who also performs on the album with band members Caralee McElroy and Jamie Stewart.

 Production

 The album was produced by Greg Saunier of Deerhoof, and released on 5 Rue Christine in September 2006.
 Stewart said that the year was "one of the first not dominated by personal tragedies" and that the album is about "making other people feel bad" instead of feeling bad oneself.
 Its major themes are "guilt and sex as opposed to sorrow and sex".
 Stewart considered it their best and most consciously pop album yet.
-He said that the band was obsessed with Weezer's Blue Album and The Smiths's The Queen Is Dead while on tour, though the album does not reflect those albums particularly.
+They said that the band was obsessed with Weezer's Blue Album and The Smiths's The Queen Is Dead while on tour, though the album does not reflect those albums particularly.